bee-llel/Machine-Learning/README.md

-# ML
+# Mchine learning from scratch
-#all my ML project from the beginning
+# A collection of machine learning implementation from scratch in python.